- Valuation Basics

 - Price to Cash Flow (P/CF)

 - Trailing PE vs Forward PE

 - EV to EBITDA Multiple

 Assessed Value vs Market Value Differences

-Assessed value and Market value are terms related to real estate valuations that most people get confused about.
+Assessed value vs Market value are terms related to real estate valuations that most people get confused about.
 Although they might sound similar and sometimes are used interchangeably, they are quite different from each other.
 Let’s dive in further to understand this difference.

 What is Market Value?

 A property is more than a piece of land or price per square foot.
 There are a lot of factors that decide how much property can be valued for.
 Market Value is the most probable price that a property will fetch in the open market as of today.
 It is governed by the economic forces of demand and supply.
 More the buyers interested in the property, more the value it can fetch for the seller and vice versa.
 Simply put, it is the price that buyers are ready to give, and a seller is ready to accept in an open market transaction.
 The market value is calculated by the real estate agents on behalf of their clients.